-The Critical Therapy Center offers confidential psychotherapy to individuals, couples and groups.
+Critical Therapy offers confidential psychotherapy to individuals, couples, and families.
 We are highly trained, caring and dedicated psychotherapists sharing a passion for therapy and a commitment to liberation, empowerment and healing.

 What is critical therapy?

 Critical Therapy offers more than comfort, adjustment and accommodation; we believe therapy can and should be transformational.
 We combine contemporary psychoanalytic techniques with the theory and practice of liberation psychology and critical pedagogy to offer therapy that supports healing, empowerment and liberation.

 - We engage in power analysis.
 Patient and therapist analyze power in dialogue in terms of societal structures (race, class, gender, religion, etc.) and interpersonally (relationships, family, etc.).
 We analyze how power affects and informs the therapeutic relationship, and in doing so, patients begin to see how power manifests in their daily interactions.

 - We see the therapeutic relationship as a blueprint for all other relationships.
 One of the fundamental goals of therapy is learning how to sustain a healthy relationship with another.
 We see the relationship between therapist and patient as one of partnership and collaboration and a model for all other relationships.
 This enables patients to form more meaningful, authentic and fulfilling relationships in their own lives.